 Bacteria Reductions

 Fecal coliform percent reductions needed during wet and dry seasons to meet water quality criteria are highlighted in Table 9.
-Some potential sources of bacteria pollution include poorly functioning septic systems, contaminated runoff from stormwater and irrigation, wildlife, unsanctioned camping or human presence in riparian areas, and domesticated pet waste.
+Some potential sources of bacteria pollution include poorly functioning sewage infrastructure , contaminated runoff from stormwater and irrigation, wildlife, unsanctioned camping or human presence in riparian areas, and domesticated pet waste.
 More information on BMPs to improve bacteria conditions is outlined in chapters 4 and 5 of this plan.